-The Invaluable Accountant has The Fabulous Stylist to fix her hair, which The Good Wife can’t afford because the Invaluable Accountant is keeping more than one set of books, but the three of them, only one of whom knows whose wife The Good Wife really is, become BFFs.
+The Invaluable Accountant has The Fabulous Stylist to fix her hair, which The Good Wife can’t afford because the Invaluable Accountant is keeping more than one set of books, but all three of them, only one of whom knows whose wife The Good Wife really is, become BFFs!

 And that’s where The Good Mistress, who got pregnant by The Big Jerk, became The Wrong Woman, and Killed Her BFF during the Deadly Adoption.

 The only thing we need to know now is, which one did she kill, The Good Wife or The Fabulous Stylist?